A case about two potbelly pigs in Lincoln is headed to a higher court.

 “It shall be unlawful for any person, firm, or corporation to keep any cattle, horse, mule, swine, sheep, goat, or poultry, within the city: Except (a) in areas zoned for agricultural or industrial uses, proved the animals are properly confined; or (b) when no more than two rabbits, chickens, ducks or geese are kept as pets; or (c) for animals kept for educational purposes (e.g. FFA, 4H).

-Thomas pleaded her case to try to change the ordinance, but she lost.
+Thomas pleaded her case to try to change the ordinance, but she did not succeed.

 “Plain and simple, potbelly pigs are pets,” she said.